t-b/inferno/docs/README.md

 loosing cells due to misconfigured settings and takes time to develop properly.

 WARNING: Inferno stores binary data in a python dictionary using filenames as keys.
-If you use non unique filenames
+If you change folders from day to day and reuse filenames without changing the binary pickle save file you will loose data.
+Inferno will warn you if it detects that you are overwriting existing entries in a pickle file.

 Known Issues
 ------------